Idk121-blip/Idk121-blip/README.md

 Developer
 ---------

 I am Alessio Amiri, I live in Italy and I'm a web and rust developer.
-I'm currently doing my bachelor degree in Computer Science at Trento University.

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [alessioamiri182 at gmail.com](mailto:alessioamiri182 at gmail.com)
-* 🧠  I'm learning Python and Pytorch
+* 🧠  I'm improving my knowledge on .NET

 ### Skills